HR Trends Report 2023

 We send out monthly Pulse Surveys regarding how people feel about working from home to better understand the differing setups and optimize our responses.

 Remote work is also new for managers.
 With how-to sessions, we support them in leading their teams optimally through this challenging time.

 Your culture will determine, for example, how your employees see your wellbeing initiatives, and how well they engage with them, too.

 After all, your employees should have the confidence to talk to their manages about any problems they may be having.
 But, this only works in a culture based on openness and trust.

 Sadly, no tool in the world will improve the wellbeing of employees if they don’t open up for fear of being seen as week or not resilient, so you need to address that root cause first.

 Finally, every person and every employee is different.
 For your wellbeing measures, this means responding individually to employees’ wishes so that they feel heard, supported, and comfortable, at all times.

-Cassandra leads the People Experience Team at Personio and her efforts have supported to grow Personio from 100 to 900 employees since October 2018.
+Cassandra Hoermann has been leading Personio’s Employer Branding & Culture efforts since 2018.
+In that time, Personio has gone from 100 to nearly 1,000 employees and her efforts have helped attract top talent to the team.
 A sports enthusiast, foodie, and a people person through and through, Cassandra is an expert at connecting with people and bringing them together, too.